3 Ways to Transpose Data in Microsoft Excel

 Conclusion

 You must remember that when you switch columns and rows, the cell address and dimensions of data will change, too.
-So, after transposing you should change the colors of the cell and do other styling according to your preference.
-All the methods mentioned here are easy and effective.
-You can now easily transpose your most complex data in Excel.
+So, after transposing, you should change the colours of the cell and do other stylings according to your preference.
+All the methods mentioned here are easy and effective, and if you want to learn more and become an expert on Excel, check out the online courses available on Sikkhon.

 Payment Platform